Primary Spine Cancer and Benign Spine Tumors

 Treatments

 Treatment depends on your tumor type, where it is located, and your symptoms.
-With certain types of small tumors, we may recommend a watch-and-wait approach.
-For benign tumors, surgical removal of the tumor is usually the only treatment needed.
+With certain types of tumors, we may recommend a watch-and-wait approach.
+For some spine tumors, surgical removal of the tumor may be the only treatment needed.
 In many other cases, we recommend a combination of treatments.

 Tumor Removal Surgery

-Surgically removing your spinal tumor is usually the best course of treatment.
-We are experts at successfully extracting the delicate lesions on your spinal column or spinal cord.
-With intraoperative CT or MRI guidance, your surgeons can see real-time images of your spine during surgery, which help them be as precise as possible.
-For chordoma and sarcomas, we strive to remove the tumor in one piece.
-Removing as much of the tumor as possible -- and keeping it intact -- is key for optimal results as it increases your chances of long-term remission.
+If surgically removing your spinal tumor is the best course of treatment, Duke has experts who can successfully treat lesions on your spinal column or spinal cord in the safest-possible manner.
+In some cases, intraoperative CT or MRI guidance can be used to see real-time images of your spine during surgery, which help your surgeons be as precise as possible.
+For chordomas and sarcomas, we strive to remove the tumor in one piece.
+Removing the entire tumor -- and keeping it intact -- is key for optimal results as it increases your chances of long-term remission.

 Spinal Cord Decompression and Stabilization

-This surgery removes the tumor or the section of the spine that is pushing on the spinal cord or nerve roots.
+This surgery removes a portion of either the tumor or the section of the spine that is pushing on the spinal cord or nerve roots.
 Because this can leave the spine unstable, bone grafts and/or metallic implants may be inserted to restore spinal stability.

 Vertebroplasty/Kyphoplasty